Wundero/sinkr/README.md

 # Sinkr
 Synchronize data to your clients in real time with websockets.
 Deploy on your own infrastructure!

+## WIP
+This library is WIP as I test things to make sure they work, with the goal of achieving near parity with Pusher.
+Use at your own risk, but if you do run into problems, PRs/issues are welcome :)

 ## How to use
 To deploy your own Sinkr instance, follow these steps: